A HARROW man has been banned from keeping a dog for two years after admitting possession of a dangerous dog.

 Tabibi, of Draycott Avenue, Harrow, admitted possession of a dangerous dog and was handed a six-month suspended jail sentence on top of the ban, and was ordered to pay £85 costs.

 A 16-year-old boy also pleaded guilty in connection with the raid, and was sent to a referral unit for three months.
-The boy must pay £50 court costs and was also banned from keeping a dog for the next two years.
+The boy must pay £50 court costs and was also banned from keeping a dog for the

 Sergeant Michael How, of Preston Safer Neighbourhood Team, which carried out the raid in January with the Brent Police dog unit BARK, welcomed the sentences.